sarkonovich/Alexa-Web-Service/Readme.md

 @echo_request.session_new?
 ````

-Your skill provides different responses depending on the the type/name/slot values of the request:
+Your skill provides different responses (see next section) depending on the the type/name/slot values of the request:

 ````Ruby
 if @echo_request.launch_request